Brand Hong Kong

 This Part must be completed even though you apply for exemption from Property Tax.

 A corporation letting property in Hong Kong is carrying on business in Hong Kong and subject to Profits Tax in respect of its property income.
-If your corporation carrying on a business in Hong Kong wishes to apply for exemption from Property Tax under section 5(2)(a) of the Inland Revenue Ordinance, please quote your Business Registration number in Part 5 to enable us to process your case more expeditiously.
+If your corporation carrying on a business in Hong Kong wishes to apply for exemption from Property Tax under section 5(2)(a) of the Inland Revenue Ordinance, please complete the "Apply for Exemption from Property Tax" column in Part 1 to enable us to process your case more expeditiously.

 Also see Property Tax : What you need to know as a property owner for more information about how property tax is charged on income from properties.